Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

    <Alert status="info">
    <AlertIcon />
    The currently selected folder is set by default when this step shows.
-If we hadn't already selected the Basic Components folder in the tree, we could choose it during this step instead.
+If the Basic Components folder wasn't already selected in the tree, you could choose it during this step instead.
    </Alert>

 1. Press the **Close** button to exit the wizard.
 The template has been created.

 ### Create the fields for the Text Teaser

-We now want to create the fields for the author to enter information for the Text Teaser.
+You will now create the fields for the author to enter information for the Text Teaser.

 1. In the content tree, select the **Text Teaser** template.
 A field builder interface will show on the main pane